 1. Build a relationship with your provider

 Studies show patient satisfaction is higher and medical outcomes are better when patients choose a regular Primary Care Provider and maintain a relationship with them for their care.
-The Tang Center makes it easy!
+UHS makes it easy!
 Choose your provider or learn more about our staff online on the Meet the Staff pages.

 2. Prepare for your visit

 Prepare to review the onset, nature, and changes in your symptoms with your provider.
 Some patients find it helpful to write down their symptoms to present to their provider.
 Please see the Patient Guide to Sensitive Exams to best understand your options should an exam of this nature be required.

 3. State the reason(s) for your visit at the beginning of your visit

 Start your visit by stating your main problem or primary reason for the visit (as well as any other items you'd like to discuss), so that you and your provider can agree on an agenda for the visit.